uwla/starred_repos_organizer/README.md

 - [x] Support for GitHub
 - [x] Support for GitLab
 - [x] Support for CodeBerg
-- [ ] Support for custom GitLab instance
+- [x] Support for self-hosted GitLab instance
-- [ ] Support for custom Gitea instance
+- [x] Support for self-hosted Gitea instance
-- [ ] Support for custom Gogs instance
+- [ ] Support for self-hosted Gogs instance
 - [ ] Option to specifying provider
 - [ ] Option to set auth tokens